harpalnitk/svelte-kit-basic/VS CODE SHORTCUTS.md

+### INITIAL SETTINGS
+1. Disable minimap, breadcrumbs, enable preview when first time using vscode in settings
+2. Ctrl + , to open settings
+3. ctrl + K to clear terminal; cls for cmd

 ### COMMAND PALLETEE
 ## Ctrl + p : opens command palette
  1. IN command pallete search for any file and click enter to open that file